clasp-developers/clasp/README.md

 ## What Is This?
 Clasp is a new [Common Lisp](https://common-lisp.net/) implementation that seamlessly interoperates with C++ libraries and programs using [LLVM](http://llvm.org/) for compilation to native code.
 This allows Clasp to take advantage of a vast array of preexisting libraries and programs, such as out of the scientific computing ecosystem.
 Embedding them in a Common Lisp environment allows you to make use of rapid prototyping, incremental development, and other capabilities that make it a powerful language.

+## New Features
+* Clasp has a completely new, optimizing/inlining compiler called cclasp!
+* Fixnum, character and single-float types are immediate values.
+* General object pointers and cons pointers are tagged for speed.
+* Clbind library allows programmers to expose external C++ libraries.
+* Lots of bug fixes and stability improvements.

 ## Getting Clasp
 Precompiled and prepackaged versions of Clasp will be available for a limited number of distributions.
 Check the [releases](https://github.com/drmeister/clasp/releases) to see if there is something available for you.